ChaunceyQuam/extinction/README.md

 All team repositories will also include most of the special files found here:

 ### Common files
-- `extinction-assigment_cache` is a cache folder that we used to store our GET requests cache in case we need to rerun our markdown.
+- `extinction-assigment_cache` is an intermediate cache folder that we used to store our large GET responses so that we don't need to rerun our code chunk later when we rerender our markdown.
+However, if it is your first time running the code chunk, there is no cached results and therefore, it will take a while to run.
+Meditate.
 - `massive_resp.rds` stored as an R object, it contains the narratives that we used to extract the extinction dates.
 Due to the large size of this file, we git ignored it when pushing this repo to Github.
 When rerunning our codes locally, they will automatically download the data and stored this large file locally on your comp.
 Make sure to not push this to Github to avoid a foreseeable unfortunate event.
 - `README.md` this file, a general overview of the repository in markdown format.
 - `.gitignore` Optional file, ignore common file types we don't want to accidentally commit to GitHub.
 Most projects should use this.